appnexus/sicksync/README.md

 `followSymLinks: {boolean}`

 When true, this will tell `sicksync` to follow and sync files and folders that are symlinked.
 Defaults to `false` in setup.

+## Migrating to from 1.x to 2.x

+2.x introduces a number of new and breaking changes.
+It's worthwhile to upgrade, as sicksync now has better reliabitiliy and extensibility in 2.x.

+1. Move your config file: `mv ~/.sicksync-config.json ~/.sicksync/config.json`.
+There are no breaking config changes.
+2. Update sicksync locally: `npm i -g sicksync`.
+3. Update sicksync remotely: `ssh username@devbox "npm i -g sicksync"`.
+4. Remove the config file from your remote maching: `rm ~/.sicksync-config.json`

+After this, you'll see when updates are available when running sicksync, and can easily update by running `sicksync update`.

 ## Troubleshooting